NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 # Nathan's DnD5e/FoundryVTT Modules and Notes
+A note: I've been lacking quite substantially in the update to 0.8.x, partially to allow for module developers to update their code, but also partially because
+I'm quite lazy.
+A settings revamp to 0.8.7 is in the works, and I'm hoping to replicate the functionality that was present in my setup prior to the upgrade.
+Any modules that are depreciated that are important for the update will be added in a new section.
+Cheers! :)

 I'd like to preface this by saying that this is the setup that works for my group's personal needs, and it may not be reflective of what everyone wants within Foundry.
 If you are new to Foundry, welcome!
 This is an amazing community, and I'm super happy that you came across this repo.
 That being said, I'd highly recommend starting out with the core Foundry application and only adding modules if you *absolutely* know what they do and what problems they solve.